- Safety and Health Topics

 Electricity has long been recognized as a serious workplace hazard.
 OSHA's electrical standards are designed to protect employees exposed to dangers such as electric shock, electrocution, fires, and explosions.

-Electrical hazards are addressed in specific OSHA standards for General Industry, Shipyard Employment, and Marine Terminals.
+Electrical is addressed in specific OSHA standards for General Industry and Maritime.

 How do I find out about employer responsibilities and workers' rights?

 Workers have a right to a safe workplace.
 The law requires employers to provide their employees with safe and healthful workplaces.
 The OSHA law also prohibits employers from retaliating against employees for exercising their rights under the law (including the right to raise a health and safety concern or report an injury).
 For more information see www.whistleblowers.gov or Workers' rights under the OSH Act.

 OSHA can help answer questions or concerns from employers and workers.
 To reach your regional or area OSHA office, go to the OSHA Offices by State webpage or call 1-800-321-OSHA (6742).

 Small business employers may contact OSHA's free and confidential On-site Consultation program to help determine whether there are hazards at their worksites and work with OSHA on correcting any identified hazards.
 Consultants in this program from state agencies or universities work with employers to identify workplace hazards, provide advice on compliance with OSHA standards, and assist in establishing injury and illness prevention programs.
 On-site Consultation services are separate from enforcement activities and do not result in penalties or citations.
 To contact OSHA's free consultation service, go to OSHA's On-site Consultation web page or call 1-800-321-OSHA (6742) and press number 4.